jonathanwmendez/music-catalogue/README.md

 ### Build

-1. Use `chmod +x build.sh` to make the build file executable.
+- First, use `chmod +x build.sh` to make the build file executable.

-2. Use `./build.sh` to run the build script.
+- Then, use `./build.sh` to run the build script.

 ### Run